argent-smith/go-config/README.md

+#### NB: this is legacy lib fork

+I use it in some of my projects...
+Ag.

 # Config [![GoDoc](https://godoc.org/github.com/micro/go-config?status.svg)](https://godoc.org/github.com/micro/go-config)

 Go Config is a pluggable dynamic config library.

 Most config in applications are statically configured or include complex logic to load from multiple sources.
 Go Config makes this easy, pluggable and mergeable.
 You'll never have to deal with config in the same way again.

 ## Features